stefanmueller74/SEBC-2/installation/labs/3_cm_installed.md

 mysql -u root -p
 create database amon DEFAULT CHARACTER SET utf8;
 create database rman DEFAULT CHARACTER SET utf8;
+create database metastore DEFAULT CHARACTER SET utf8;
+create database oozie DEFAULT CHARACTER SET utf8;
+create database hue DEFAULT CHARACTER SET utf8;
 create database cmserver DEFAULT CHARACTER SET utf8;
+CREATE USER 'amon'@'localhost' IDENTIFIED BY 'password';
+CREATE USER 'rman'@'localhost' IDENTIFIED BY 'password';
+CREATE USER 'cmserver'@'localhost' IDENTIFIED BY 'password';
+CREATE USER 'hive'@'localhost' IDENTIFIED BY 'password';
+CREATE USER 'hue'@'localhost' IDENTIFIED BY 'password';
+CREATE USER 'oozie'@'localhost' IDENTIFIED BY 'password';
 grant all on amon.* TO 'amon'@'%' IDENTIFIED BY 'password';
 grant all on rman.* TO 'rman'@'%' IDENTIFIED BY 'password';
 grant all on cmserver.* TO 'cmserver'@'%' IDENTIFIED BY 'password';
-CREATE USER 'amon'@'localhost' IDENTIFIED BY 'password';
+grant all on metastore.* TO 'hive'@'%' IDENTIFIED BY 'password';
-CREATE USER 'rman'@'localhost' IDENTIFIED BY 'password';
+grant all on hue.* TO 'hue'@'%' IDENTIFIED BY 'password';
-CREATE USER 'cmserver'@'localhost' IDENTIFIED BY 'password';
+grant all on oozie.* TO 'oozie'@'%' IDENTIFIED BY 'password';
 </code></pre>

 ## If problem with statement execution (on master)